The Christian bible describes three earth ages.

 - Before the flood the fallen angels and their nephelim (half-human) offspring ruled humanity in sin.

-- From the flood to the seven years of Daniel the fallen angels that had ruled on earth were imprisoned under or in Tartarus and the souls of the nephelim roamed the earth as demons.
-During the seven years of Daniel there is some kind of outbreak of that fallen kingdom.
-The rebellious angels in heaven are cast down to the earth, and the deeps are broken up, releasing the fallen ones bound there.
+- From the flood to the seven years of Daniel the fallen angels that had ruled on earth are imprisoned under or in Tartarus and the souls of the nephelim roam the earth as demons.
+During the seven years of Daniel’s prophecy, there is some kind of outbreak of that fallen kingdom.
+The rebellious angels in heaven are cast down to the earth (Rev. 12:9,13), and the depths are broken up, releasing the fallen ones bound there.
 This world is ruled by the “prince that shall come (Dan.
-9:27),” or “the beast (Rev. 11:7, 13:1-9),” commonly known as the Antichrist, until the situation on earth finally erupts into the war of Ezek.
-38,39 during which Gog leads a coalition against Israel and which is ended when Christ himself returns and breaks their power.Those who during the reign of the antichrist refuse to worship the beast or his image, and refuse his mark, will live and reign with Christ on earth for a thousand years.
+9:27),” or “the beast (Rev. 11:7, 13:1-9),” commonly known as the Antichrist, until the situation on earth finally erupts into the war of Armageddon (Ezek.
+38,39) during which Gog leads a coalition against Israel and which is ended when Christ himself returns and breaks up their power.Those who during the reign of the antichrist refuse to worship the beast or his image, and refuse his mark, will live and reign with Christ on earth for a thousand years.

-- During the millennial reign, Satan is imprisoned but the remnants of Gog/Magog – the nephelim and/or human societies under their influence – are allowed to live as nations around the earth under a rule from Jerusalem by the Son of God, which is “like a rod of iron.”
+- During the millennial reign, Satan is imprisoned, but the remnants of Gog/Magog – the nephelim and/or human societies under their influence – are allowed to live as nations around the globe under a rule from Jerusalem by the Son of God, which rule is “like a rod of iron.”
 Then after 1,000 years Satan is loosed from his prison onto the earth one last time to deceive “the nations which are in the four quarters of the earth, Gog and Magog, to gather them together to battle: the number of whom is as the sand of the sea.”
 [Revelation 20:7-8]